washingtonyachtclub/documents/WYC_By-Laws.md

 4. Ensure that all other Officers and Position Holders perform their assigned duties.
 5. Set policies as necessary to ensure Membership is at least 50% Regular Members (currently-enrolled UW Seattle student members), in accordance with the Constitution.
 6. Preside over all General Meetings and Executive Council Meetings.
-7. Own the Club bank account and authorize signers as designated by Article VII - Section B.1.a in the By-Laws.
+7. Own the Club bank account and authorize signers as designated under [Check Writing Privileges](#check-writing-privileges).
 8. Have the power to check the records of the Treasurer.

 ### Vice Commodore